GreyMilton/house-of-games-frontend/README.md

 This is the git repository (repo) of a *portfolio project* by me, Grey Milton.
 It was created in late November 2021 while undertaking a Full-Stack JavaScript Bootcamp with [Northcoders](https://northcoders.com) (UK).

-The project is a frontend web app, and was created primarily using React.js, JavaScript, CSS and Axios.
+*The project is a frontend web app*, and was created primarily using React.js, JavaScript, CSS and Axios.
 It was actually created to use with a pre-existing API that I also built in the bootcamp: an API of board games and reviews, that mimicks a real world backend service (such as reddit).

 <br>
 <br>